English Language Proficiency (ELP)

 English Language Proficiency (ELP) Assessment

-Students in grades Kindergarten through 12 who have been formally identified as limited English proficient (LEP) students must be assessed annually to monitor their progress in acquiring academic English.
+Students in grades Kindergarten through 12 who have been formally identified as English learners (EL) must be assessed annually to monitor their progress in acquiring academic English.
 Alaska’s secure large-scale English language proficiency (ELP) assessment is based on the WIDA* English Language Proficiency Standards, 2007.
-It is a tool used to assess the proficiency levels of LEP students’ receptive and productive skills in English in the areas of Listening, Speaking, Reading and Writing.
+The assessment is called WIDA ACCESS for ELLs 2.0.
+It is a tool used to assess the proficiency levels of EL students’ receptive and productive skills in English in the areas of listening, speaking, reading and writing.
 The English language proficiency assessment focuses on the progress and proficiency levels of academic language rather than content area knowledge and skills, therefore, some accommodations that might be appropriate for the classroom or content areas tests should not be used with the ELP assessment as they will invalidate the test.
 Assessment administration information is available on the World-class Instructional Design and Assessment (WIDA) website.
 Additional information is available on the Alaska Department of Education and Early Development website.

 Alternate English Language Proficiency (ELP) Assessment

-The Alternate ELP assessment is an assessment of English language proficiency (ELP) for students in grades 1 -12 who are formally identified as Limited English Proficient (LEP) and have significant cognitive disabilities that prevent their meaningful participation in the regular English language proficiency assessment.
-The No Child Left Behind Act (NCLB; 2001) requires that all students identified as LEP be assessed annually for English language proficiency, including students who receive special education services.
+The Alternate ELP assessment is an assessment of English language proficiency (ELP) for students in grades 1 -12 who are formally identified as English learners (EL) and have significant cognitive disabilities that prevent their meaningful participation in the regular English language proficiency assessment.
+The No Child Left Behind Act (NCLB; 2001) requires that all students identified as EL be assessed annually for English language proficiency, including students who receive special education services.
 The Individuals with Disabilities Education Act (IDEA; 2004) also mandates that students with disabilities participate in state-wide and district-wide assessment programs, including alternate assessments with appropriate accommodations, when it is documented in their Individualized Education Programs (IEP).